rujhaan123/Nestedloop/README.md

 Challenge3

 We have built a function by which we will get the key value pairs from a nested dictionary.
-We can pass the key and get its corresponding value
+We can pass the key and get its corresponding value.
+This specific code has been written in Python language

 Programme Flow